kontena/docs/using-kontena/loadbalancer.md

 $ cat cert.pem ca.pem key.pem > bundle.pem
 ```

-The order of the bundle is important: the certificate must be first, and the last line in the bundle must be `-----END PRIVATE KEY-----`.
+The order of the SSL certificate bundle is important: the certificate must be first, followed by any optional intermediate CA certificate chain, with the private key at the end.
+The last line in the bundle must be `-----END PRIVATE KEY-----` or some variation of `-----END * PRIVATE KEY-----`!

-#### Using Kontena Vault secrets for SSL certificates
+#### Storing SSL certificate bundles in Kontena Vault `secrets`

 To deploy the certificate bundle to the Kontena Load Balancer, you must first store it into Kontena Vault.